No One Gets Fired for Picking Salesforce…BUT

 But in today’s hyper-competitive environment, is playing it ‘safe’ good enough anymore?
-What do you want out of your career, to avoid being fired or are you trying to achieve something more?
+What do you want out of your career?
+Play it ‘safe’ to avoid being fired?
+Or are you trying to achieve something more?

 Let’s apply this ‘probability’ thought to picking stocks.